-- When did you write your first book?: 6th grade; it was a super tragic picture book about these five people who all lose someone they love and form “The Wednesday Mourning Club” to deal with their grief.
+- When did you write your first book?: 6th grade!
+It was a super tragic picture book about five people who all lose someone they love and form “The Wednesday Mourning Club” to deal with their grief.
 Yup, total children’s picture book material, right?
 Oh, and spoiler alert, the last meeting of The Wednesday Mourning Club takes place at the main character’s funeral.
 What can I say?
 I was a cheery kid.

-Okay, one more question and that’ll be all for now.
+Okay, one more question.
 Why do you write?

 Whoa, now that’s a good one.
 I’ve heard people say that fiction is more true than true.
 I believe that.
 I also write worlds I want to live in.
 Worlds where bad things happen, but also worlds where magic lives and people always find the courage to overcome.